Healthy Applesauce Oatmeal Cookies

 Instructions

-• Preheat the oven to 180C/350F and lightly grease a baking tray and set aside.
+• Preheat the oven to 180C/350F, lightly grease a baking sheet, and set aside.

-• In a large mixing bowl, combine the oats, pumpkin, applesauce and granulated sweetener of choice and mix well.
-If desired, add 2 tablespoons or so of your favorite nut butter.
+• In a large mixing bowl, combine all the ingredients and mix well.

-• Using your hands, form12 balls and place on the baking tray and press each ball into a cookie shape.
-Sprinkle lightly with cinnamon and bake for 12-15 minutes, depending on desired consistency.
+• Using your hands, form 12 balls, and place them on the lined sheet, and press each ball into a cookie shape.
+Bake for 10-12 minutes, or until firm around the edges.

 Notes